With diverse vehicle fleets operating specialized, infrequently used trucks, avoiding diesel fuel stabilization has become more challenging.

 The City of Kansas City fleet incurred increased water absorption in its fuel tanks after switching to ULSD in 2006, according to Sam Swearngin, CAFM, central fleet superintendent.
 The problem affected the fleet’s use of both regular and biodiesel fuels, causing freeze-ups in the winter.
 The remedy was to install water separators dispensers on fueling tanks at the city’s 12 fueling sites, which service 2,700 city vehicles.

 Manufacturers have tightened the fuel filter microns to minute levels to help provide cleaner fuel.
-Many truck operators have also added a second filter to the truck framework and a third layer of filtration at the dispensing pump, according to Robin MacDonald, marketing manager for Modesto, Calif.-based Racor Division of Parker Hannifin.
+Many truck operators have also added a second filter to the truck framework and the third layer of filtration at the dispensing pump, according to Robin MacDonald, marketing manager for Modesto, Calif.-based Racor Division of Parker Hannifin.

 Water isn’t the only fleet concern with diesel fuel.
 ULSD, with its tendency to act as a solvent, cleaning out or removing dirt normally found in fuel system tanks and plumbing, has also given rise to other contamination issues.